troperville

-TV Tropes Org
+Follow TV Tropes

 Death Ray

 The Death Ray is an old Speculative Fiction staple, probably cliché or a Discredited Trope by now, but the little kid in all of us would kill for a Death Ray.
 In function it's a Ray Gun that causes death (It doesn't actually shoot out Death, awesome as that would be); whatever the ray hits, dies — instantly and without question.
 It can do this via disintegration, somehow draining the target's life force, rapid calcination or some other method.
-If When scaled up, it becomes a Wave Motion Gun.
+When scaled up, it becomes a Wave-Motion Gun.

 Sci-Fi villains are not the only ones who can use a Death Ray — many an Evil Sorcerer or other Fantasy villain will have a spell, artifact, or other piece of magical phlebotinum that basically amounts to one of these.

-A planetary Death Ray will be more akin to the Doomsday Device, clock and all, and will only work twice: Once when test fired, to prove it works to the UN member countries; and another to annihilate the Red Shirt Army, before being destroyed/stopped by the heroes.
+A planetary Death Ray will be more akin to the Doomsday Device, clock and all, and will only work twice: once when test fired, to prove it works to the UN member countries; and another to annihilate the Red Shirt Army, before being destroyed/stopped by the heroes.

 open/close all folders